 The Female Fighters Series pairs female writers with women who are fighting, or have fought, in armed resistance movements worldwide to bring to light the distinctive personalities, politics, and circumstances of participation.
-This Guernica series is in partnership with the Politics of Sexual Violence Initiative and V-Day: A Global Movement to End Violence Against Women and Girls.
+This Guernica series is in partnership with the Politics of Sexual Violence Initiative.
+Its early pieces drew on support from V-Day: A Global Movement to End Violence Against Women and Girls.

 The activist-scholar talks about black women and militancy, and whether guns have a place in struggles for liberation.